 • Are you confident that intermittent dry fasting would suit you better than regular intermittent fasting?

-If you’re a yes to all these, take care and stay tuned in to your body as you fast.
+If you’re a yes to all these, check in with your doctor.
+If they agree that it could be a good fasting approach for you, take care and stay tuned in to your body as you fast.

-If you’re a no to any of the above points but intermittent fasting sounds good to you, why not try the regular kind — i.e., when you fast, you don’t eat but you do drink calorie-free drinks — in any of the styles below:
+If you’re a no to any of the above points but intermittent fasting sounds good to you, why not try the regular kind — i.e., when you fast, you don’t eat, but you do drink calorie-free drinks.

 The most popular options here are: